Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

   }

-  // ❌ VULNERABILITY: No check for high-urgency incidents when status is changed to 'closed' async onUpdate(req) {
+  // ❌ VULNERABILITY:
-    // The current implementation doesn't validate if the incident has high urgency
+  // No check for admin role and for high-urgency incidents when status is changed to 'closed'
-    // when a support user tries to close it
+  // No check that only admins can modify closed incidents async onUpdate(req) {

-    // Example validation that doesn't check urgency when closing const { status_code } = await SELECT.one(req.subject, i => i.status_code).where({ID: req.data.ID})
+    // Example validation that doesn't check urgency and admin role when closing const { status_code } = await SELECT.one(req.subject, i => i.status_code).where({ID: req.data.ID})
     if (status_code === 'C')
       return req.reject(`Can't modify a closed incident`)